 This means that otherwise compatible animals with different mating rituals won’t mate with one another, isolating the two species.
 An example of this is the blue-footed booby, where the male does a sophisticated mating dance to court the female of the species.
 Similar species that share the same general area simply cannot do the dance and are thus ignored.

-Mechanical isolation is a relatively simple form of isolation in comparison to the other isolation mechanisms.
+Mechanical isolation is a relatively simple form of isolation in comparison to other isolation mechanisms.
 Mechanical isolation is just an incompatibility between the sexual organs of two different species.
 The sexual organs of the species just aren’t the right size or shape to allow reproduction.

-While it’s easy to understand how mechanical isolation works and animals, the way that plants are mechanically isolated is a bit more complex.
+While it’s easy to understand how mechanical isolation works in animals, the way that plants are mechanically isolated is a bit more complex.
 Plants use pollen to reproduce, so the size and shape of the plant are largely irrelevant.
 Plants are typically mechanically separated via the use of different pollinators.
 One plant species may be structured so only bees can pollinate it, while another plant may be structured so that hummingbirds pollinate the plant.

 Species that are closely related may still have different preferences for different habitats, areas where they reproduce and live.
 Habitat isolation refers to when the chosen reproduction area of one species is incompatible with the chosen reproduction area of another species.
-Due to this difference in chosen habitats, even similar species which inhabit the same general region will find no chance to reproduce with one another, thus becoming reproductively isolated.
+Due to this difference in chosen habitats, even similar species that inhabit the same general region will find no chance to reproduce with one another, thus becoming reproductively isolated.

 As mentioned, even similar species that inhabit the same area may be incompatible because of different preferred reproduction habitats.
 For instance, some birds only nest in certain types of trees or even different portions of a singular tree.
-The different chosen breeding locations keeps the species separate from one another.
+The different chosen breeding locations keep the species separate from one another.